Overview - Creating Identity Views

 To define attributes of the final object:

-- Click the icon on the Final Object Output.
+2. Click the Pencil icon on the Final Object Output.

 Defining Computed Attributes